Keeping Your Facility Free of Gluten Contamination with GlutenTox

 Whether your facility is dedicated to producing gluten free products, or includes lines shared with gluten-containing recipes, identifying hazard points is your first step in managing the risk of gluten contamination.
 Where is gluten contamination most likely to occur?
 Which of your ingredients are highest-risk, and which steps in your manufacturing process are most likely to involve inadvertent exposure to gluten?
 A well thought out quality control plan takes experience and expertise to develop and to implement, but will result in benefits to your final product and ultimately the consumer.

 Your employees are your greatest allies in maintaining compliance with the FDA ruling.
 They are on the front line and will be directly responsible for successfully implementing your quality control plan.
-All of your employees should be properly trained in what indicators to be alert for, when to test for both hazard assessment and procedural validation, and how to report their test results.
+All of your employees should be properly trained in what indicators to be alert for, when to test for both hazard assessment and procedural validation, how and where to sample, and how to report their test results.
 Establishing guidelines for the prevention of gluten or allergen cross contamination could include banning gluten containing foods from the facility, repeated training on thoroughly cleaning equipment, and even education about what exactly gluten is and why it needs to be monitored.

 One thing is clear: gluten testing should be conducted on an ongoing basis, providing validation on the outcomes of your quality control plan.
 GlutenTox test kits are easy to use, and require no lab equipment or scientific training.
 Since they are highly portable, tests can be conducted by your employees at any point in the manufacturing process or any position within the facility.